xonixx/xonixx.github.io/bytebeat_gawk.md

 During the conversion it was crucial to understand the [operators precedence in C](http://www.eecs.northwestern.edu/~wkliao/op-prec.htm).

 ***

+Finally, I wanted to try something more complex.
+I chose this [bytebeat by ryg](https://www.youtube.com/watch?v=tCRPUv8V22o&t=176s) that resembles a melody.

 - TODO gawk bitwise functions + the problem with them
   - https://lists.gnu.org/archive/html/bug-gawk/2023-03/msg00005.html